IBMAppModernization/istio101/enforce-policies/README.md

 2. Verify that the service is denied:

-   In [Exercise 5](../exercise-5/README.md), we created the Ingress resource.
+   In [this exercise](../create-ingress-gateway/README.md), we created the Ingress resource.
 Make sure the $INGRESS_IP environment variable is still present.
 Then in the terminal, try:

     ```shell
     curl http://$INGRESS_IP/